Table of Contents

 You can also add other living benefits such as a payout for a specified serious illness.

-Of course, income protection insurance only pays out while you’re alive and that’s why I think it’s the most important policy you can buy.
+Of course, income protection insurance will replace your income while you’re alive and kicking making it the most important insurance you can buy!

 As Ireland's leading life insurance broker, we specialise in comparing the rates and policies from the top five Irish life insurance providers and offering the very best value quotes to suit the individual needs of our clients.
 Our expertise lies in finding a suitable insurance plan for those with specific needs, be it a particular illness, occupation or claim history, we've got you covered in every sense!